jhpce-jhu/jhpce_mkdocs/docs/help/list-archives.md

 Those archives are stored and presented in a format oriented at individual months of traffic.
 So to look into the past you have to do a few extra steps.

+Please note that the "https://lists.jh.edu" web site is only available on the JHU campus networks, or when connected via JHU VPN.

 ## Direct links to the list archives:

 * [https://lists.jh.edu/sympa/arc/bithelp](https://lists.jh.edu/sympa/arc/bithelp)